 What is included in the book: The introduction and first chapter of this workbook provide an overview of the theory behind ACT and some tools to help you think about cases from an ACT perspective.
 Specifically, chapter 1 outlines the ways in which basic learning processes, combined with the problematic effects of language, lead to increased suffering for humans.
 The ACT theory of change is also outlined in chapter 1.
-Chapters 2 through 7 and chapter 9 focus on the core competency areas to be learned by the ACT clinician.
-The first six of these chapters focus on the six core therapeutic processes, and the last one focuses on the therapeutic relationship in ACT.
+Chapters then focus on the core competency areas to be learned by the ACT clinician.
+Six of these chapters focus on the six flexibility processes, and the last one focuses on the therapeutic relationship in ACT.
 Each chapter includes a description of basic metaphors, stories, and techniques used in connection with that competency, as well as client/clinician demonstrations of each technique, and ends with a practical writing assignment in which you are asked to apply the principles you have learned to various sample client materials.
 Each chapter also addresses when to use the process discussed, how to address common problems that arise when implementing that process, and at least one experiential exercise.
-Chapter 8 begins the process of integrating all you have learned in the previous chapters by guiding you through case conceptualization and treatment planning from an ACT perspective and giving you an opportunity to apply an ACT model to practice cases.
-Finally, in Chapter 10, you are asked to engage exercises and material intended to help you integrate all you have learned to this point.
+A newly added chapter discusses how to take culture, diversity, and setting into account in adapting ACT to your work.
+A chapter helps you to integrate all you have learned in the previous chapters by guiding you through case conceptualization and treatment planning from an ACT perspective and giving you an opportunity to apply an ACT model to practice cases.
+Finally, you are asked to engage exercises and material intended to help you integrate all you have learned to this point.

-The DVD: The DVD which comes with the book complements the book by providing role-played examples of the core competencies, with trained actors playing the clients.
-The DVD provides models of exercises and techniques in a manner that could not be adequately demonstrated in written form.
+The Videos: The videos that come with the book complement the book by providing role-played examples of the core competencies, with trained actors playing the clients.
+The videos provide models of exercises and techniques in a manner that could not be adequately demonstrated in written form.
 One good way to use it is to play each clip and then pause the playback before the narrator describes what was being done.
-Try to determine what fit or did not fit with the ACT model in the clip, and only then let the narrator describe his or her thinking.
-This start-and-stop method is especially recommended for workshops or classroom use of the book and DVD package.
-We recommend reading the corresponding chapter in the book before watching a section of the DVD.
-For more information and problem-solving help for using the DVD, see the FAQ.
+Try to determine what fit or did not fit with the ACT model in the clip, and only then let the narrator describe her or his thinking.
+This start-and-stop method is especially recommended for workshops or classroom use of the book and video.
+We recommend reading the corresponding chapter in the book before watching a section of the video.
+For more information and problem-solving help for using the video, see the FAQ.